nishant0919/roomrant1/README.md

 This project uses [`next/font`](https://nextjs.asic-features/font-optimization) to timize and load Inter, a custom Google
 ## Le

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, take a look at the foll

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js feat
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.j